cnutt86/cnutt86.github.io/_posts/2025-09-09-lexical-frame-extraction.md

 ```python
 puncList = [',','.',':',';','[',']','"','?','(',')','-','--','%','$','@','!',"|","{","}","=",'+','<','>','/',"\\"]
 ```
-integer variables used for calculatin various word counts are initatied.
-These include word counts for for the entire corpus in addition to word counts for each academic sub-discipline represented by the corpus.
+integer variables used for calculating various word counts are initatied.
+These include word counts for the entire corpus in addition to word counts for each academic sub-discipline represented by the corpus.

 ```python
 totalWordCount = 0